Lennerblom/13-object-relational-mapping/README.md

 ###### HEROKU: https://.herokuapp.com/
 ###### PR: https://github.com/Lennerblom//pull/1
 ___
-This server was created using Express.
-The home route URL is: https://orm13.herokuapp.com/ and accepts an optional name query string (?name=name), which will display "Hello" or "Hello Name" if option is added.
+This server was created using Express and incorporated a Mongo database to store data.
+The home route URL is: https://orm13.herokuapp.com/ .and accepts an optional name query string (?name=name), which will display "Hello" or "Hello Name" if option is added.
 It will handle `GET`, `POST`, and `DELETE` requests.

 ### **In order to run my app, do the following:**